nushell/nushell.github.io/book/loading_data.md

 ───┴──────────────────────────────
 ```

-We can see that we're working with the lines because we're back into a table.
+We can see that we're working with the lines because we're back into a list.
 Our next step is to see if we can split up the rows into something a little more useful.
 For that, we'll use the [`split`](commands/split.md) command. [`split`](commands/split.md), as the name implies, gives us a way to split a delimited string.
 We will use [`split`](commands/split.md)'s `column` subcommand to split the contents across multiple columns.
 We tell it what the delimiter is, and it does the rest:

 ```
 > open people.txt | lines | split column "|"